Zaid-Ajaj/Fable.Remoting/documentation/src/raw-http.md

 ![getNumbers](imgs/getNumbers.png)

 As simple as that.
-This rule of `No parameters <=> GET request` also applies to functions of type `unit -> Async<'t>`.
+This rule of `No parameters <=> GET request` also applies to functions where the input is `unit`, i.e. functions of type `unit -> Async<'t>`.

 Now moving on to the function `concatLists`, it has one parameter of type `ListsRecord`.
 By convention, we will send `POST` requests with the parameters as a JSON array that contains the serializable data.
 The entries of the array correspond with the arguments of the function:

 ![concatLists](imgs/concatLists.png)

-Functions of a single parameter such as `concatLists` are special: you don't always need to wrap their parameter in an array, so it will work as well when send just the serializable object without an array:
+Functions of a single parameter such as `concatLists` are special: you don't always need to wrap their parameter in an array, so it will work as well when you send just the serializable input object without an array:

 ![singleParam](imgs/singleParam.png)

-This rule only applies when the function has a single parameter and when the parameter is not array-like is serialized form, this means the rule doesn't apply to arrays, lists or tuples because of ambiguity and you would have to wrap these arguments in an array just like the situation with multiple parameters.
+This rule only applies when the function has a single parameter and when the parameter is not array-like is serialized form, this means the rule doesn't apply to arrays, lists or tuples because of ambiguity and you would have to wrap these arguments in an array just like in the situation with multiple parameters.